-Three categories of people exist – one, that are aware they suffer from depression.
+Did you know that three categories of people exist? – one, that are aware they suffer from depression.
 Two, that do not know if they have any psychological disorder.
 Three, those that do not suffer from any disorder, medically speaking.
 The last category is dangerous; they refuse to acknowledge the presence and the severity of depression and Anxiety.
 Not to forget, the turmoil it causes in the lives of those who suffer from it.

 If you haven’t suffered from depression, its easy to not understand the gravity of the subject we are referring to.
 Hence, contributing to the awareness around the world, here is an example of how depression feels if it has you from head to toe and you want a way out.

 From one patient of anxiety & depression to the world.